Participatory futures and futures literacy

 Stakeholder Type

-To date, prediction and foresight has typically been commissioned and practiced by states, multinational agencies and large companies, who naturally have an interest in these areas for strategic purposes.28 However, these are not neutral activities.
-The outcomes envisaged and conclusions reached will depend on the sponsor of the work, who will deliberately or inadvertently tend towards those which suit their purposes.29 These will not necessarily align with those considered most desirable or achievable by other stakeholders.
+To date, prediction and foresight has typically been commissioned and practised by states, multinational agencies and large companies.25 The outcomes envisaged and conclusions reached will depend on the sponsor of the work, who will deliberately or inadvertently lean towards those which suit their purposes.26 These will not necessarily align with those considered most desirable or achievable by other stakeholders.

 Future Horizons: